Business loans for startups

 • With a merchant cash advance, a lender will give you a lump sum for a fixed fee (rather than ongoing interest).
 You will need to repay a percentage of all your sales until you have cleared the debt, which makes this an appealing option for businesses with a high degree of fluctuation in their income.

 • Peer-to-peer business lending companies connect investors with borrowers without the need for a middleman.
-These companies have lower overheads and, in theory, pass these savings onto customers in the form of lower interest rates.
+These companies have lower overheads which means borrowers can benefit from lower interest rates on their loans.

 • Personal loans or credit cards Since lenders can be fussy about how long a firm has been trading, a director may choose to borrow on behalf of their business, via a personal loan or personal credit card instead.